-Students determined eligible to receive special education services must, based on a comprehensive evaluation—data gathered from a variety of sources-- meet all three of the following criteria:
+Students determined eligible for special education services must meet all three of the following criteria:

-- The student's disability(ies) adversely affects educational performance
+- The student's disability/disabilities adversely affect educational performance.

 - The student’s unique needs cannot be addressed through education in general education classes alone – with or without individual accommodations.
 The student requires specially designed instruction (SDI).

 A diagnosis from a doctor or mental health professional alone is not enough to qualify for special education services.
 Information from a doctor or mental health professional is helpful, however, and should be provided to the school district when a referral is made.

 Eligibility is based on a comprehensive initial evaluation.
 A comprehensive initial evaluation includes all of the existing data gathered about the student through the referral process and any additional assessments needed to determine whether a student is eligible for special education.
 The initial evaluation report is used to determine what special education and related services the student needs.